-Registration will be open from 7am on Saturday at the event HQ (1st Sid Vale Scout Hut EX10 ONY).
+Registration will be open from 7:30am on Saturday at the event HQ (1st Sid Vale Scout Hut EX10 ONY).
 The camping field will also be accessible from this time.
+Please contact us directly if you want to camp on Friday night before the event.

-Start time: 9am on Saturday 19th March for all
+Start time: 9am on Saturday 18th March for all